naotokui/RhythmVAE_M4L/README.md

 - When you open `rhythmvae.maxpat` for the first time, you need to press `script npm install` to install Node.js packages.
 - Every time you export the device, you have to set `Max for Live Device Type` to `MIDI` on Project Inspector (Apparently this is a bug of Max/MSP.)

+## Pretrained model
+- You don't have enough training MIDI data?
+Don't worry!
+You can find a pretrained model trained with thausands of electronic dance music rhythm patterns in `/release/models`.

 ## Known problems
 - Incompatible with folders with names containing special characters such as `[]?*!|@`